Corey Bailey

 camera flash.)

-usually notice the oxide flaking condition on the outer wraps of the reel.
-While
+backing.
+You will usually notice the oxide flaking condition on the outer wraps of the

-making acetate tape easier to identify because the clear base is now identifiable,
+reel.
+While making acetate tape easier to identify because the clear base is now

-flaking is non-reversible.
-If any of the recording has separated from the base, it’s
+identifiable, flaking is non-reversible.
+If any of the recording has separated from the

-gone forever, turned into a small pile of oxide flakes.
-If the Cupping condition is
+base, it’s gone forever, turned into a small pile of oxide flakes.
+If the Cupping

-not severe, there is a possible treatment that can be done called a “B-Wind”
+condition is not severe, there is a possible treatment that can be done called a ‘B-

-whereby the tape is wound onto a take-up reel with the oxide out.
-The tape reel is
+Wind’ whereby the tape is wound onto a take-up reel with the oxide out.
+The reel of

 Acetate tape that has become too brittle to be playable can sometimes be re-